Pati (title)

 Pati (Sanskrit: पति, 𐬯𐬙) is a title meaning "master" or "lord".
 The word is in common usage in the Indian subcontinent today.
 Etymologically, the word derives from the Indo-European language family and finds references in various classical Indo-Iranian languages, including Sanskrit, Old Persian language and Avestan.
-In modern-day Hindustani and other Indian languages, pati and patni have taken on the meanings of husband and wife respectively when used as standalone words.
+In modern-day Hindustani and other Indo-Aryan languages, pati and patni have taken on the meanings of husband and wife respectively when used as standalone words.
 The feminine equivalent in Indo-Aryan languages is patni (literally, "mistress" or "lady").
 The term pati is frequently used as a suffix, e.g. lakhpati (meaning, master of a lakh rupees).